-The 2020 Spring ELP Proposal Submission Period is now CLOSED.
+The ELP Proposal Submission Period is now CLOSED.
 Please check back in February for the Spring 2023 collection period.

-These formal training visits are not intended for FDA to inspect, assess, judge, or perform a regulatory function (e.g., compliance inspection), but rather, they are an opportunity to provide CDRH review staff with a better understanding of the products they review, how they are developed, the voice of the patient, challenges related to quality systems development and management in the product life cycle, and how medical devices fit into the larger healthcare system.
-CDRH encourages participation from companies, academia, and clinical facilities, medical device incubators and accelerators, health insurers, health technology assessment groups, and others, including those that have previously participated in the ELP or other FDA site visit programs.
+These formal training visits are not intended for the FDA to inspect, assess, judge, or perform a regulatory function (for example, compliance inspections), but rather, they are an opportunity to provide CDRH review staff with a better understanding of the products they review, how they are developed, the voice of the patient, challenges related to quality systems development and management in the product life cycle, and how medical devices fit into the larger healthcare system.
+CDRH encourages participation from companies, academia, and clinical facilities, medical device incubators and accelerators, health insurers, health technology assessment groups, and others, including those that have previously participated in the ELP or the FDA’s other site visit programs.

-CDRH recommends applicants consider including opportunities to discuss how Patient Perspective and Effective Quality Systems Management contribute to the success of the device development lifecycle.
-Applicants can find more information on specific Training Areas of Interest, sample site visit requests, and a sample site visit agenda in the Related Resources Section below.
+Applicants can find more information on specific Training Areas of Interest, sample site visit requests, and a sample site visit Agenda in the Related Resources section below.

 Training Areas of Interest